noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 {% endhighlight %}

 If we go to ``hadoop fs -ls /hive/warehouse/financials.db/categories``, nothing is returned as no data is loaded.
 Now we load data into the table categories from local.
-We can load from another HDFS directory by dropping the *local* keyword.
+We can also load from another HDFS directory by dropping the *local* keyword.
 But this will move not copy the file.
 (File in original HDFS directory will be gone)

 {% highlight hive %}